cbnoc/draft-cbnoc-experimental-chat-over-icmp/draft-cbnoc-experimental-chat-over-icmp.md

   If the total length is odd, the received data is padded with one octet of zeros for computing the checksum.
 This checksum may be replaced in the future.

+Identifer
+Sequence Number
+: Not using it.
+Anything is fine.

 Addresses